17-19 November 2017 - Dynamic Earth, Edinburgh

 Environmental science isn't just about the planet.
 It's about your world.

-Please note the last entry will be at 4:00pm each day.
+Please note last entry will be at 4:00pm each day.
+However, this may be earlier due to demand and limited capacity each day.

 The UnEarthed showcase will be at Dynamic Earth in Edinburgh.
 Visit their website for more details on taking public transport, parking, walking and cycling to the venue - external link.